wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 ## Overview

 Actions are responsible for progressing the "State Journey" of the feature and need to be flexible to account for any functionality.
-The VSM framework supports several Action types within the `StateContainer`'s `observe()` overloads.
+The VSM framework supports several Action types within the `StateObserving`'s `observe()` overloads.
 This article covers each and gives examples of how to use them appropriately.

 ## State Publisher